Community-based / Service Learning

 Community-based / service learning is academic learning completed in partnership with community members or organizations.
 It includes any type of learning that centers community partnerships within the learning such as service learning, academic field trips, and academically-focused domestic travel.
 While much of this learning is organized through individual faculty and faculty academic departments, service learning is centralized through Engaged Learning.

 Service Learning creates abundant opportunities for Valencia students, faculty, and staff to learn in partnership with the community and develop competencies that relate to course content and promote the advancement of socially responsible citizenry.
 Service Learning is a teaching and learning strategy that opens an opportunity for students and faculty to blend educational goals alongside their own interest in community organizations and discipline-related experiences.
-For more information on what Service Learning looks like at Valencia College, watch this video here.
+For more information on what Service Learning looks like at Valencia College, watch this video below.

 Community-based / service learning capitalizes on experiences centered in the community to create deeper connections to both academic learning and the community.
 It is unique in that it authentically frames learning within the world in which the student inhabits, deepening its relevance and connection to prior/future learning.
 Each experience includes exposure to a community entity as well as knowledge and reflection that connects the experience to the learning.